kyma-incubator/compass/docs/compass/03-02-labels.md

 }
 ```

-You can also filter objects by their key and string value.
-To do so, use:
+To filter objects by their key and string value, use this query:

 ```graphql
 runtimes(filter: { key: "{KEY}" query: "\"{VALUE}\"" })